Green Brothers Novelty Band

 During the late 1920s, in addition to making phonograph records, the Green brothers began performing live radio programs.
 Such radio shows typically were sponsored by a commercial company, and named for that company or its products.
 The Shinola shoe polish company sponsored many Green brothers 1920's broadcasts, leading to the use of the group name Shinola Merrymakers.
 When Walt Disney needed a soundtrack for the Mickey Mouse short "Steamboat Willie" in 1928, he sold the Moon roadster he had owned since 1926 and paid the Green brothers to play the music.
 In order to keep the music in sync with the pictures, a bouncing-ball method was used.

 In the 1930s, in addition to making phonograph records, the Green brothers began recording pre-recorded programs for use by radio stations.
-These discs, referred to as Electrical Transcriptions, were pressed on 12-inch or 16-inch vinyl discs played at 33rpm, and containing two to four tracks per side.
+These discs, referred to as Electrical Transcriptions, were pressed on 12-inch or 16-inch vinyl discs played at 33 rpm, and containing two to four tracks per side.

 The early death of the group's co-leader Joe Green in 1939 affected the viability of this musical organization.
 Not only was Joe a lead musician in the group, but he also served as the organization's business manager and booking agent.
 Subsequently, in 1940 George Hamilton Green retired from music, and the group's 22-year tenure came to an end.
 Following George's retirement from the music business, he relocated to Woodstock, New York, and worked as a cartoonist from his home.
 His cartoons were featured in The Saturday Evening Post and Colliers.
 He died in 1970.